-To achieve the ambitions for sustainable health financing, GFAN Africa elevates and unites civil society’s voices and action on health advocacy in the Africa region.
-Using a ‘right to health’ framework.
+To achieve our ambition for sustainable health financing, at GFAN Africa, we will not relent in elevating and uniting civil society’s voices and action on health advocacy in the Africa region.